xremap/xremap/README.md

 ### modmap

 `modmap` is for key-to-key remapping like xmodmap.
-Note that remapping a key to a modifier key, e.g. CapsLock to Control\_L, is supported only in `modmap`.
+Note that remapping a key to a modifier key, e.g. CapsLock to Control\_L, is supported only in `modmap` since `keymap` specially handles modifier keys.

 ```yml
 modmap: